prochac/grpc-plumber/README.md

 - SERVER_ADDR - gRPC server address (mandatory, no default)
 - ACCESS_TOKEN - access token to send in the `authorization` metadata (optional).
   If set, the server is expected to use TLS.
+- SESSION_HEADER - name of the metadata header to use for session stickiness (optional).
+  If set, the client will send a random value in this header with each request.

 ### Purpose